mfornace/lilwil/README.md

 #### Test scopes

 `Context` represents the current scope as a sequence of strings.
 The default stringification of a scope is to join its parts together with `/`.

-##### Sections
 You can open a new section as follows:

 ```c++
 // open a child scope (functor takes parameters (Context, args...))